Legal Document · v1.0

 Analytics

-We may use anonymized analytics to understand how features are being used, which pages are most visited, and where users encounter problems.
-Any analytics data collected:
+We use Google Analytics (GA4) to understand how the platform is being used — which pages are visited, how long sessions last, and where users encounter problems.
+Google Analytics data:

-• Does not contain your name, email, or any personally identifiable information.
+• Does not contain your name, email address, or any directly identifiable information.

-• Is used only to improve platform features and fix issues.
+• Is used only to improve platform features and diagnose issues.

 • Is not sold or shared with advertisers.